FUREVER FRIENDS ANIMAL RESCUE UK

-Potential adopters may need to visit the dog before any adoption can be finalised, particularly if they have dogs or children, as that will help all parties know if the dog is the right match and prevent further disruption to the dog later down the line.
+Potential adopters may need to visit the dog before any adoption can be finalized, particularly if they have dogs or children, as that will help all parties know if the dog is the right match and prevent further disruption to the dog later down the line.
 The visit will need to take place at your home

 You will also be required to provide updates in respect of your dog in foster.
 This will usually be via a closed Facebook group chat and must include up to date photographs of the foster dog.